oxheadalpha/nft-tutorial/packages/fa2-contracts/README.md

 ### Common LIGO Admin Module Signature

-* `admin_storage` type of the admin storage (used as a part of the whole contract storage)
+* `admin_storage` type of the admin storage (used as a part of the whole contract storage).
 * `admin_entrypoints` type of the admin entry points
-* `admin_main` implementation of the admin entry points (used by the contract main entry point)
+* `admin_main` implementation of the admin entry points (used by the contract main entry point).
 * `is_admin`, `fail_if_not_admin`, `fail_if_not_admin_ext` functions to guard
-  privileged operations in the contract implementation
+  privileged operations in the contract implementation.
-* `is_paused` function to guard a paused contract
+* `is_paused` function to guard a paused contract.

 ### Common LIGO Minter Admin Module Signature

-* `minter_admin_storage` type of the minter admin storage (used as a part of the whole contract storage)
+* `minter_admin_storage` type of the minter admin storage (used as a part of the whole contract storage).
-* `minter_admin_entrypoints` type of the minter admin entry points
+* `minter_admin_entrypoints` type of the minter admin entry points.
-* `minter_admin_main` implementation of the minter admin entry points (used by the contract main entry point)
+* `minter_admin_main` implementation of the minter admin entry points (used by the contract main entry point).
-* `is_minter` function to guard access to mint tokens operation(s)
+* `is_minter` function to guard access to mint tokens operation(s).